- Chazen Global Study Tours

 - Latin America

-- TAs should be natives or have extensive experience in both the country and the city to be visited during the in-country portion of the class; preference will be given to students with knowledge of the region, language and culture.
+- CAs should be natives or have extensive experience in both the country and the city to be visited during the in-country portion of the class.
+Preference will be given to students with knowledge of the region, language and culture.
+For the Leadership and Family Business courses; students with leadership/family business experience and a passion for the topic will also be a great asset.

-- Responsibilities include liaising with companies to confirm business meetings and with students as they plan their travels.
+- Responsibilities include liaising with travel agents for logistical details in country, with companies to confirm business meetings and with students as they plan their travels.

-GIPs will be led academically in country by the faculty member, who will rely on TAs for logistical support and cultural expertise.
+GIPs will be led academically in country by the faculty member, who will rely on CAs for logistical support and cultural expertise.
 While the faculty member may also be a native of the country, or someone with extensive knowledge of the region, their primary goal is to teach.
-Therefore a TA is brought on board as the primary source of cultural knowledge and advice, and will be heavily relied upon by the students.
+Therefore a CA is brought on board as the primary source of cultural knowledge and advice, and will be heavily relied upon by the students.
+CA candidates must be in good academic standing in order to be considered.
 A Chazen Institute staff member may also accompany the tour to provide additional support.